 - Breathing integration – Extended holds provide time for steady, deep breaths that help your body relax progressively with each exhale

-This strategic approach to hold times creates a foundation for sustainable flexibility development.
-By understanding how different durations serve specific purposes, you can customize your practice to match your current needs while building toward greater range of motion over time.
+This strategic approach to yoga pose hold times creates a foundation for sustainable flexibility development.
+By understanding how different durations serve specific purposes, whether you are a beginner holding for 15–30 seconds or an experienced practitioner sustaining poses for 60–90 seconds, you can customize your practice to match your current needs while building toward a greater range of motion over time.

-How does pose holding time differ for beginners versus experienced practitioners?
+How long should you hold a yoga pose for beginners versus experienced practitioners?

 Your progression timeline should follow a structured approach: